 As a lover of street art, I was keen to spend 24 hours in Rotterdam following the various street street art walking tours of rotterdam.
 Download The Rewriters App street art app to find best street art routes in Rotterdam during your trip.

 One of the best free things to do in Rotterdam is without a doubt exploring the street art in Rotterdam.
 Though, I’m still kicking myself for not finding the John Travolta Pulp Fiction street art mural!

 Nicknamed the Swan of Rotterdam, due to the distinct shape of one asymmetrical pylon, the Erasmus Bridge is a beautiful example of modern architecture in Rotterdam.
 It also serves the purpose of connecting north and south Rotterdam.

 Carry on reading this post to find out where to get the best skyline view to see the bridge lit up at night!

-True to social media, these cube houses are a wonder to see and a fine reason to visit Rotterdam on their own.
+True to social media, these cube houses are a must-see for 24 hours in Rotterdam and make a great picture for Instagram!

 Designed by architect, Piet Blom in 1984, these yellow geometric houses represent a village within a city, with the concept that each house represents a tree and the houses collectively, a forest.